Dash-Caster/data-pumps/rds_data_api_query/README.md

-# Current AWS Bill Pump Service
+# RDS Data API Query Pump Service

-An open-source data pump service based on Python that gets your estimated AWS bill MTD (month-to-date) and sends the data to a DashCaster widget.
+An open-source data pump service based on Python that queries a RDS database instance and sends the resulting value to a DashCaster widget.

 ### Configuration